sleepingsaint/onnx_visualizer/README.md

 ## TODO

 - [x] Make Visualization graph of ONNX Nodes
-- [ ] Add node attributes like kernels shape, bias shape to node metadata
+- [x] Add node attributes like kernels shape, bias shape to node metadata
 - [ ] Add Sidebar to get more detailed information about nodes
 - [ ] Add search and span to node feature
+- [ ] Integrate Serveo.net to the codebase for creating public urls

 ## Contribution & Issues
 Contirbution of any kind PR's, Discussions etc. is very much appreciated :).
 If you face any issues feel free to open a issue.